-- Q. In recent years, the Company has performed well relative to its energy efficiency targets.
-Given that performance, what is the - 17 VALUE OF THE PROPOSED RDM? - A. Though the Company has been effective in successfully implementing its DSM programs without a RDM, changing circumstances will make it more important that all regulatory barriers to the utility's promotion of conservation and energy efficiency are removed.

-- Q. What are some of these changing circumstances that drive the Need for a RDM? - A. As the Company indicates in its 2013-2015 Triennial Plan for its Minnesota Electric and Natural Gas Conservation Improvement Program (the
+- A. Though the Company has been effective in successfully implementing its DSM programs without a RDM, changing circumstances will make it more important that all regulatory barriers to the utility's promotion of conservation and energy efficiency are removed. - 22 - Q. WHAT ARE SOME OF THESE CHANGING CIRCUMSTANCES THAT DRIVE THENEED FOR A RDM? - A. As the Company indicates in its 2013-2015 Triennial Plan for its Minnesota Electric and Natural Gas Conservation Improvement Program (the

-Filed June 1, 2012 under Docket No. E, G002 / CIP-12-447
+Filed June 1, 2012 under Docket No. E,G002 / CIP-12-447

-"Triennial Plan"), several challenges have arisen that affect the Company's ability to meet its conservation goals.
-First, the decline in natural gas prices has reduced the economic benefits associated with pursuing electric conservation, yet the costs to administer these programs have typically increased as the Company has pursued harder-to-reach customers and savings opportunities.
-The savings opportunities the Company is adding to its portfolio to reach goals can have longer payback periods for customers, making these programs less attractive, which affects participation and overall achievement.
-In addition, the reduction in avoided costs reduces the cost effectiveness of some programs, putting into question the inclusion of certain measures and programs over the long-term.
+1 "Triennial Plan"), several challenges have arisen that affect the Company's 2 ability to meet its conservation goals.
+First, the decline in natural gas prices 3 has reduced the economic benefits associated with pursuing electric 4 conservation, yet the costs to administer these programs have typically 5 increased as the Company has pursued harder-to-reach customers and savings 6 The savings opportunities the Company is adding to its opportunities.
+7 portfolio to reach goals can have longer payback periods for customers, 8 making these programs less attractive, which affects participation and overall achievement.
+In addition, the reduction in avoided costs reduces the cost 9 10 effectiveness of some programs, putting into question the inclusion of certain 11 measures and programs over the long-term.
 (Triennial Plan, pps 1-2.)

-Second, higher lighting efficiency baselines will make it difficult for the Company to deliver significant and cost-effective energy savings through efficient lighting programs.
+13 Second, higher lighting efficiency baselines will make it difficult for the 14 Company to deliver significant and cost-effective energy savings through 15 efficient lighting programs.
 (Triennial Plan, pg 2.)
-The 2007 Energy Independence and Security Act increased the minimum efficiency for 45W-100W incandescent light bulbs by 30 percent phased in starting in 2012.
-As a result, the residential lighting program will no longer deliver the same significant incremental energy savings due to the new baseline/energy standard.
-In addition, utilities will be further challenged due to the increase in commercial lighting efficiency standards.
-In a 2009 rulemaking, the Department of Energy increased commercial lighting standards from T12 fluorescent lamps as the baseline to the more efficient T8 lamps.
-This took effect in 2012.
+The 2007 Energy 16 Independence and Security Act increased the minimum efficiency for 45W-17 100W incandescent light bulbs by 30 percent phased in starting in 2012.
+As a 18 result, the residential lighting program will no longer deliver the same significant incremental energy savings due to the new baseline/energy 19 20 standard.
+In addition, utilities will be further challenged due to the increase in 21 commercial lighting efficiency standards.
+In a 2009 rulemaking, the 22 Department of Energy increased commercial lighting standards from T12 23 fluorescent lamps as the baseline to the more efficient T8 lamps.
+This took 24 effect in 2012.

-Third, the Company has been experiencing reductions in residential and small commercial use per customer in recent years, a trend that is expected to continue according to the Company's forecast.
+26 Third, the Company has been experiencing reductions in residential and small 27 commercial use per customer in recent years, a trend that is expected to continue according to the Company's forecast.
 In the absence of a decoupling mechanism, this places downward pressure on utility revenues over time.
 This, coupled with the reality that opportunities for further cost-effective energy efficiency decrease as customers become more efficient, will drive a need for more of the Company's focus on conservation and energy efficiency to stay effective in the market.

-While the Company has thus far been willing to promote its DSM programs as effectively as it can in order to meet energy efficiency goals, the financial pressures associated with a less favorable market for energy efficiency due to lower avoided costs, more strict energy efficiency standards, and declining use per customer increase the importance of removing the Company's financial disincentives to promoting conservation and energy efficiency.
-O. WHAT CONSERVATION AND ENERGY EFFICIENCY BENEFITS MAY OCCUR BECAUSE OF THE IMPLEMENTATION OF THE RDM? Α. Most importantly, I expect that the RDM will allow the Company to continue supporting an aggressive energy efficiency portfolio after incorporating consideration for the changing circumstances in the market.
+8 While the Company has thus far been willing to promote its DSM programs as 9 effectively as it can in order to meet energy efficiency goals, the financial 10 pressures associated with a less favorable market for energy efficiency due to 11 lower avoided costs, more strict energy efficiency standards, and declining use 12 per customer increase the importance of removing the Company's financial 13 disincentives to promoting conservation and energy efficiency.

+Q. WHAT CONSERVATION AND ENERGY EFFICIENCY BENEFITS MAY OCCUR BECAUSE OF THE IMPLEMENTATION OF THE RDM?

+A. Most importantly, I expect that the RDM will allow the Company to continue supporting an aggressive energy efficiency portfolio after incorporating consideration for the changing circumstances in the market.
 As I described earlier, continuing to achieve energy efficiency at the Company's current level will become increasingly challenging in the coming years.